 Use historic texts and literary resources to engage students and deepen their understanding as they read Code Talker by Joseph Bruchac.

 The CommonLit digital literacy program offers over one hundred Book Pairings that help students build reading comprehension.
 Book Pairings allow a class to do a deep dive into a particular novel.
 Pairings include information about the new text, where in the book to introduce the text to students, and discussion questions to bring the novel and the supplemental passage together.
-Our online reading program boosts students' engagement, while our high-quality lessons and reading assessments are aligned with ELA standards.
+Our online reading program boosts students' engagement, and our high-quality lessons and reading assessments align with ELA standards.

 Code Talker is a historical fiction novel by Joseph Bruchac.
 Bruchac is an Indigenous author known for his poetry and prose on the indigenous experience.
 He is a recipient of the American Indian Youth Literature Award and a Life Time Achievement from the Native Writer’s Circle of the Americas.